j-fu/SimplexGridFactory.jl/README.md

 Contains convenience  interfaces to triangle (via  Triangulate.jl) and TetGen via TetGen.jl.
-Code using it  needs to pass the Triangulate or the   TetGen   modules   as   parameters   to   the   constructor   of SimplexGridBuilder  and thus  needs to  adhere to  their corresponding license conditions.
+Code using it  needs to pass the Triangulate or the   TetGen   modules   as   parameters   to   the   constructor   of SimplexGridBuilder  and thus  needs to  adhere to  their respective license conditions.
+This package itself is MIT licensed.